Counseling Games You Can Play for FREE!

 from Counselor Kari on Teachers Pay Teachers

 Who doesn’t love bingo??
 I love the appearance of this game, the simplicity, and that it helps develop positive social skills, and the game gives helpful ideas for how to show kindness to others.
-We definitely need more kindness in our culture and it is becoming more unusual for people show kindness to others.
+We definitely need more kindness in our culture and it is becoming more unusual for people to show kindness to others.
 Kids will often report it feels uncomfortable or foreign to them to do these simple acts.
 Hopefully, we can normalize kindness once again and make the world a warmer place.

 from Pathways to Peace Counseling